daemonloop/soldier-ai/README.md

-# AI Soldier Tweet Bot
+# AI Soldier X Bot

 An autonomous Python bot that generates and posts fictional cyber-war battlefield updates from the year 2045.
 Each tweet is written in the voice of an AI soldier, blending dystopian military realism with futuristic technology and emotion.